 18 Shacklewell Lane, E8 2EZ

-Far from the maddening crowds of central London in comparatively-sleep Dalston, LN-CC has been quietly going about a retail revolution since 2010.
-You can't just wander in off the street - shoppers must call ahead and book an appointment to tour its minimalist rooms having selected items of interest from the store's website.
+Far from the maddening crowds of central London in cooler, calmer Dalston, LN-CC has been quietly going about a retail revolution since 2010.
+You can't just wander in off the street – shoppers are recommended call ahead and book an appointment to tour its minimalist rooms having selected items of interest from the store's website.
 Less a 'retail space', more a fashion/arts/music experience, the venue comprises of four product rooms: a library, a record store, a gallery and a club space, with a custom built, vintage sound system.

 Few brands in the UK can boast to clothing the country's fashionable gents for over 200 years (a quick Google suggests there are a number out there, but they're not as common as Starbucks).
 Edinburgh's Crombie is one of them, with a prestigious history dating back to 1805.
-It's Edinburgh boutique sits firmly at the luxury end of our list, boasting a heritage of fine wool production and the highest quality outerwear and suits.
+Its Edinburgh boutique closed recently but its London store remains, and sits firmly at the luxury end of our list, boasting a heritage of fine wool production and the highest quality outerwear and suits.
 If you're looking to invest in an item of clothing that's likely to outlive you, this is the place to spend your money.